Marika Koroibete

 Marika Koroibete (born 26 July 1992) is a dual-code international rugby league and rugby union footballer.
-He has been capped for Australia's national rugby union team, and plays as a winger for the Melbourne Rebels in Super Rugby.
+He plays for the Australia national rugby union team, and plays as a winger for Japanese rugby union club the Saitama Wild Knights.

 Koroibete previously played rugby league for the Melbourne Storm and Wests Tigers in the NRL, and was a member of the Fiji national rugby league team.

 Early years

 Born in Naraiyawa, Fiji, Koroibete grew up on a remote family farm.
 Koroibete started his career playing for Nasinu Secondary School in rugby union in Fiji.